 VP resides with her husband, cat, and three dogs (three are rescues).
-Outside of her videos, she is passionate about animal rescue and her spare time includes decorating, antiquing, and watching old hollywood films.
+Outside of her videos, she is passionate about animal rescue and historical houses.
+Her spare time includes decorating, antiquing, and watching old hollywood films.

 You can check out national press articles and television segments featuring VP here.

 VenetianPrincess has produced and distributed commercials for MTV, HBO, Universal Pictures, Universal Studios, Nestlé, FOX, Kelloggs, Toyota, and many other major brands.

 - With about 1 million registered subscribers, The VP channel has been ranked as the longest standing #1 female on YouTube for about three years